 What do you look for in grant proposals?

 A clear straight forward description of what you do and the difference it makes.
-Please briefly tell us your story and identify the local need you are addressing.
 Use most of your space to clearly describe what you actually do.
 What are your hours?
-How many people do you serve, how often do you serve them, what you and they actually do during that time?
+How many students do you serve, how often do you serve them, what do they actually do during that time?
 Who does the work, what are their qualifications, what is the nature of their relationships with those you serve?
-Then answer for us “So what?”
-What difference do make?
+Answer for us “So what?”
+What difference do you make?
 How do you know you are making a difference?
-What are your best practice criteria?

 On a middle school site visit we will look to observe the following:

 - Participation – youth vote with their feet, are they there is there a sense of connection

 - Voice & Choice and input in program activities